Tobias Hainyeko constituency

-Tobias Hainyeko constituency is an electoral constituency in Windhoek, the capital of Namibia.
+Tobias Hainyeko constituency (informally also Eastern Hakahana, after the area it covers) is an electoral constituency in Windhoek, the capital of Namibia.
 It had a population of 45,912 in 2011, up from 34,348 in 2001.
 As of 2020 it had 36,530 registered voters.

-The constituency was created in 2003 under the name Eastern Hakahana at the recommendation of the Third Delimitation Commission which suggested that the constituency of Hakahana be split.
+The constituency was created in 2003 at the recommendation of the Third Delimitation Commission which suggested that the constituency of Hakahana be split.
 Since then, the suburb of Hakahana falls into two different constituencies.
-In 2008 the constituency was named after the guerrilla war hero Tobias Hainyeko.
-The western part of Hakahana is now called Moses ǁGaroëb constituency, after politician Moses ǁGaroëb.
+The constituency is named after the guerrilla war hero Tobias Hainyeko.
+The western part of Hakahana falls under Moses ǁGaroëb constituency, after politician Moses ǁGaroëb.